ignite/cli/docs/guide/interchange/01-design.md

 The module will make use of the Inter-Blockchain Communication Standard [IBC](https://github.com/cosmos/ics/blob/master/ibc/2_IBC_ARCHITECTURE.md).
 With use of the IBC, the module can create order books for tokens to have multiple blockchains interact and exchange their tokens.

 You create an order book pair with a token from one blockchain and another token from another blockchain.
-We call the module you create in this tutorial `ibcdex`.
+We call the module you create in this tutorial `dex`.
-Both blockchains need to have the `ibcdex` module installed and running.
+Both blockchains need to have the `dex` module installed and running.

-When a user exchanges a token with the `ibcdex`, you receive a `voucher` of that token on the other blockchain.
+When a user exchanges a token with the `dex`, you receive a `voucher` of that token on the other blockchain.
 This is similar to how a `ibc-transfer` is constructed.
 Since a blockchain module does not have the rights to mint new token of a blockchain into existence, the token on the target chain is locked up and the buyer receives a `voucher` of that token.

 This process can be reversed when the `voucher` get burned again to unlock the original token.
 This is explained throghout the tutorial in more detail.

 ## Assumption of the Design

 An order book can be created for the exchange of any tokens between any pair of chains.
-The requirement is to have the `ibcdex` module available.
+The requirement is to have the `dex` module available.
 There can only be one order book for a pair of token at the same time.

 <!-- There is no condition to check for open channels between two chains. -->